juano2310/CarND-Vehicle-Detection-Juan/README.md

 ```

 ### 6 - HOG Classify
-Then I experimented again using only the HOG feature and this was the result:
+Then I experimented again using only the HOG features and this was the result:

 ```
 42.86 Seconds to extract HOG features...